wysiwyng/remoteAnalyzer/README.md

 sort of work in progress, doesn't really do anything useful yet.

-nuff said... php and mysql scripts coming soon (as soon as i have removed stuff pointing to my server)
+nuff said... mysql scripts to create tables coming soon (or not... look them up in the php files)